BlueBrain/Brayns/python/doc/source/jsonrpcapi/api_core_methods.rst

         "type": "object",
         "properties": {
             "hit": {
-                "description": "A boolean flag indicating wether there was a hit.
-If false, the rest of the fields must be ignored", "type": "boolean"
+                "description": "True if a model was at given position, otherwise the rest is invalid", "type": "boolean",
+                "readOnly": true
             },
             "metadata": {
-                "description": "Extra attributes which vary depending on the type of model hitted" },
+                "description": "Extra attributes depending on the type of model hitted", "readOnly": true
+            },
             "model_id": {
-                "description": "ID of the model hitted",
+                "description": "ID of the model that was hit at given position", "type": "integer",
-                "type": "integer",
+                "readOnly": true,
                 "minimum": 0
             },
             "position": {
-                "description": "3D hit position",
-                "type": "array",
+                "description": "World position XYZ where the model was hit", "type": "array",
+                "readOnly": true,
                 "items": {
                     "type": "number"
                 },